tobega/tailspin-v0/TailspinReference.md

 Two relations with the same set of keys can be appended together to form the union of the two sets of structures, by the built-in
 `union` [operator](#operator).

+A relation with the same set of keys can be subtracted from the relation, by the built-in `minus` [operator](#operator).

 Two relations can be combined with the `join` operator.
 The new relation will have keys that are the union of the keys of both.
 If there are no common keys, a full cross-product will be created, otherwise the entries will first be grouped on equality of common keys and a cross-product will be created within each equivalence group.